atom/github/docs/feature-requests/006-pull-request-reviewer-flow.md

 #### 3. Submit a review
-- The only way to submit a review within Atom is by using the "Submit review" button in the Pending Review tab
+- The only way to submit a review within Atom is by using the "Submit review" button in the Pending Review tab.
-- the button will be disabled if a review type has not been chosen from the dropdown menu
+- The button will be disabled if a review type has not been chosen from the dropdown menu.
-- if there is any new comment that has not been added to the pending review, a warning modal should pop up
+- If there is any new comment that has not been added to the pending review, a warning modal should pop up.
-- after publishing, the Pending Review tab will be destroyed.
+- After publishing, the Pending Review tab will be destroyed.
 User will be led back to the All Reviews tab, which will immediately reflect the just published review.

 --------------------